 - StarLand Productions feels that one of the most significant trophies we award is our “Spirit of the Dance” Award which is given to the studio or student who exhibits exceptional sportsmanship.
 This award is chosen by the StarLand staff.
 In addition, we also award and recognize the Most Entertaining and best Choreographed performances for both Recreational and Advanced levels.
 These are chosen by the StarLand judges.

 - FAMILY-FRIENDLY ENVIRONMENT: First and foremost, StarLand Productions insists on producing a family-friendly, entertaining, and educational event for your students.
 Anyone acting (whether verbally or physically) to the detriment of this goal will be kindly escorted from the facility.

 - MUSIC: Please upload your music as soon as possible.
 Music can be uploaded up to 4 days prior to the event.
 You should ALWAYS have backups on the day of the event.
 If you plan to use CD as your backup media, you may place all music on one CD as long as there is a detailed and accurate track list provided.
 No refunds will be given due to improper music.
 Due to licensing issues, uploaded music must be in .mp3 format.
 Simply renaming a file is not sufficient and will result in an unusable file.
 Uploaded music that is not in .mp3 form MUST be converted to .mp3, not simply renamed.
 StarLand is not responsible for incorrectly uploaded music.

 - CANCELLATIONS: We understand that unexpected circumstances arise due to injury, emergencies, etc.; therefore, in certain situations we will refund entry fees for up to two (2) performers per studio (minus any credit card fees and the $10 change fee).
-In the event of an event cancellation beyond the control of StarLand Productions (weather, act of God, etc.), the event will be rescheduled and entry fees applied to the new event date.
+In the event of an event cancellation for any other reason and beyond the control of StarLand Productions (weather, act of God, etc.), the event will be rescheduled and entry fees applied to the new event date.
 No refunds will be given unless an event is cancelled by StarLand Productions due to lack of performances.